 Events

-And Heidi at Tomapo Farm has added to her range of maple products.
+Heidi at Tomapo Farm has added to her range of maple products.
 (Way back before cane sugar became affordably available, maple in these many forms was an old-school sweetener.
 Honey was another.)
-From syrup to granules to creams, these maple products come from traditional skills.
+From syrup to granules to creams, these maple products are made by age-old skills.

-AND of course the range of Apple Hill Farm jams and jellies, plus so many more treats of the season!
+The fruity range of Apple Hill Farm jams and jellies, plus more treats of the season!

 Here are a few peeks at the bounty: